enkidevs/curriculum/zapier/introduction/zapier-filtering/zapier-adding-filters.md

 ---
 author: kapnobatai136
 category: how to

-aspects:
-  - introduction
-  - workout
-  - deep

 type: normal
 ---

 # Adding Filters

 ---

 ## Content

 In this insight, we'll take a close look at how we can add filters using more than one check.

 In the previous lessons, we used as an example a filter step which ensures that we react only to spreadsheet row changes where their `Has Access?` column is `Yes`.

-To extend this example, say that we want to react only to _the first 3 rows of the spreadsheet_, or to rows where the last name is `Wick` (you've seen what he can do when he is upset).
+To extend this example, say that we want to react only to *the first 3 rows of the spreadsheet*, or to rows where the last name is `Wick` (you've seen what he can do when he is upset).

 For this, our logic would look something like this: